AminKeshavarzi/Apollo/README.md

 - To pull Docker image of Count function run `docker pull keshavarzi/count:latest`
 - To pull Docker image of Split function run `docker pull keshavarzi/split:latest`
 - To pull Docker image of Match function run `docker pull keshavarzi/match:latest`

+### To Run:
+- Run the Apollo
+- Load the task1.config
+- Click on the run